 The most vulnerable part in a garage door system is the remote control opener.
-Older models of openers have pre-set codes, or a pad for the homeowner to enter a code of their choosing.
-Having an opener with a pre-set code is not a good idea, because it is easy for someone to use an opener of the same model for gaining entrance.
+Older models of openers have pre-set codes or a pad for the homeowner to enter a code of their choosing.
+Having an opener with a pre-set code is not a good idea because it is easy for someone to get in using an opener of the same model.

 Changing the code yourself is an improvement, but remembering to do it can be a challenge.
 Fortunately, newer models of openers use rolling code technology that automatically changes the code whenever the opener is used.
 There are over three billion possible combinations of code on today’s models, so the chances of anyone gaining access this way is practically nil, if you have one of these openers.

 Treating your remote opener as if it were a key is another important garage security measure, and an opener really is a key to your home.
 Avoid leaving it in the car or with a parking attendant.
 Consider a small opener that can be attached to a keyring, and keep it safe at all times.

 The emergency release mechanism is another point of vulnerability in garage door security.
 This mechanism is important, because it allows overriding of the electronic opening system if there is a power failure, or if someone is trapped under the door.
 It is not safe to disable this devise.
 If you are concerned about this part of your garage door system, consulting with an experienced garage door specialist is the best way of ensuring security in this area.
 The best solution is different for each situation, type of door and opener.